microsoft/msticpy/docs/source/visualization/TimeSeriesAnomalies.rst

       Parameters
       ----------
       data: pd.DataFrame
-          DataFrame as a time series data set retrived from data connector or external data source.
+          DataFrame as a time series data set retrieved from data connector or external data source.
           Dataframe must have 2 columns with time column set as index and other numeric value.

       Other Parameters